Umrath House on the Danforth Campus

 Umrath House

-Umrath house consist of modern two-person suites (also known as modern double) suites, with each having their own bathroom.
-Each student will have a: XL twin bed frame and accompanying mattress; a three drawer dresser; and a computer desk and chair.
+In room, each student will have a: XL twin bed frame and accompanying mattress; a three drawer dresser; and a computer desk and chair.
 A shower curtain is provided for the bathroom and the suite is carpeted.
+Students will be responsible for providing their personal items and toiletries.

 WashU Key Login Required